parthibann/Py-Runner/README.md

   * Clone this project `git clone https://github.com/parthibann/Py-Runner.git`
   * Edit app.py file and update your server ip address in "_serverIpAddress" variable and testlink xmlrpc link in "_testlinkURL" variable.
   * Run the application `python app.py`
+  * open borwser and log on to the url `http://ipaddress:port`, it will open the py-unittestRunner home page.
+  * Click on the TestSelector link to view your testsuites and testcases.
-  * open borwser and log on to the url `http://ipaddress:port/selecttests` and select test cases and click run button to run the testcases, once the test cases are completed you get a pop-up stating "test(s) completed..."
+  * select test cases and click run button to run the testcases, once the test cases are completed you get a pop-up stating "test(s) completed..."
-  * once you got that pop-up open another tab in browser and log on to the url `http://ipaddress:port/results/index.html` for viewing the results.
+  * once you got that pop-up click the results link for viewing the results.

 ## System Requirements : ##